GuilhemHnr/VirtuProject/Task_02/5g_rfsimulator/README.md

 Let now try to check UDP traffic in Downlink.

 You will need 2 terminals: one in the NR-UE container, one in the ext-dn container.

+Note:
+Similarly, Second OAI UE Internet connectivity can be checked.

 ## 3.2.
 Start the `iperf` server inside the NR-UE container ##